Workers’ Compensation Lawyer Fulton County, GA

 Why Employers Should Focus on Prevention

-Serious injuries require time away from work, and that costs a lot of money in lost wages and productivity.
+Serious injuries require time away from work, which costs a lot of money in lost wages and productivity.
 In 2017, companies lost 104 million in production days because of work-related injuries.
 Think about how much more productive and profitable companies could be if they invested in safety initiatives and accident prevention instead of just addressing problems after they happen.

-Is It Possible to File a Third Party Claim?
+Is It Possible to File a Third-Party Claim?

 “What if My Employer is Intimidating or Threatening Me?”